Ulex europaeus: Description

 Growing to 4.5 m tall, it is an evergreen shrub.
 The young stems are green, with the shoots and leaves modified into green spines, 1–3 cm long.
 Young seedlings produce normal leaves for the first few months; these are trifoliate, resembling a small clover leaf.

 The solitary flowers are yellow, 1–2 cm long, with the pea-flower structure typical of the Fabaceae; they are produced throughout the year, but mainly over a long period in spring.
 They are coconut-scented.
 The fruit is a legume (pod) 2 cm long, dark purplish-brown, partly enclosed by the pale brown remnants of the flower; the pod contains 2–3 small blackish, shiny, hard seeds, which are ejected when the pod splits open in hot weather.
 Seeds remain viable for 30 years.

-Like many species of gorse, it is often a fire-climax plant, which readily catches fire but re-grows from the roots after the fire; the seeds are also adapted to germinate after slight scorching by fire.
+Like many species of gorse, it is often a fire-climax plant, which readily catches fire but re-grows from the roots after the fire; the seeds are also adapted to germinate after scorching by fire.
 It has a tap root, lateral and adventitious roots.
 An extremely tough and hardy plant, it survives temperatures down to -20 C. It can live for about thirty years.